Cloudlynx/docs/gettingstarted.rst

 .. sidebar:: **Note:**

    For Cloudlynx provided Linux images, the first login must be done over SSH, using one of the methods described above.
 This is the only way a password can be set or more users added.

-.. sidebar:: **Note:**

-   For the Cloudlynx dashboard console of Cloudlynx provided Linux images, access is only possible with a user and a password, no SSH keypair can be used.
-Set a password or create a user over a SSH connection first.
+Set a password or create a user to access the consokle via the Cloudlynx Dashboard.

 1. Click on the **Instances** sub-menu item under the **Manage Compute** section on the side bar.
 2. Click on the name of the instance in the list of instances available.